Bond Program 2015

 - City Hall Building 6 finish-out for Fire Administration - this project was completed in October 2017

 - Police Building Roof Replacement.
 The Police Department's original facility was built in 2003.
-The existing roof had multiple leaks and has reached its end of life - currently under design
+The existing roof had multiple leaks and has reached its end of life.
+Construction on the roof has recently started and will be finished in 2023.

 - 59.86% of vote